SecretlyElvis/cicd-bootstrap/README.md

 ## Environment Definitions

-Platforms are configured by creating a subdirectory (e.g. 'DEV') containing two primary sets of values.
+Platforms are configured by creating a subdirectory (e.g. 'JDEV') containing two primary sets of values:
+1) a backend configuration defining an S3 bucket, DynamoDB table and state file 'key'
+2) configuration for either a Jenkins or Nexus applicaton stack

 The prefix for each filename must match the directory.
-Required files:
+Example filenames:

-- `DEV-backend.tfvars`: account-specific configuration
+- `JDEV-backend.tfvars`: account-specific configuration
-- `DEV.tfvars`: platform component configuration
+- `JDEV.tfvars`: stack component configuration

-**DEV-backend.tfvars**
+**JDEV-backend.tfvars**

 - `bucket` = S3 Bucket for Terraform State
 - `key` = Name of state file (must be unique per platform)